-Model 135, the smallest processor in the current System/370 family, was introduced in March 1971 and enhanced through the addition of virtual storage capabilities in August 1972.
+Model 135 was introduced in March 1971 and enhanced through the addition of virtual storage capabilities in August 1972.
 Its distinctive features include 98K to 245K bytes of semiconductor main storage, 24K to 49K bytes of Reloadable Control Storage, integrated control logic for 2319 or 3330 Disk Storage, an integrated control unit for a 1403 Printer, and an Integrated Communications Adapter that provides low-cost control facilities for up to eight data communications lines.
-The hardware facilities required to support virtual storage will be field-installed on previously delivered Model 135 Processors at no charge.
+The hardware facilities $\sum$ ▶ under CS40 on an IBM 360/40.
+The associated emulator routines require a minimum of 17K bytes of main storage under DOS and 20K bytes under OS.